mooflu/WebViewPlus/README.md

 tex, ts, tsx, txt, yaml, yml

 More file extensions can be added in settings.
+Where the language doesn't match the extension, specify both separated by a colon:
+E.g. "rs:rust"
 Any supported by https://prismjs.com/#supported-languages should work.

 ## Develop